VezertVezert

 Common Post-Launch Optimization Mistakes to Avoid

-A successful ongoing website optimization strategy demands discipline.
+A successful post-launch website optimization strategy demands discipline.
 Without it, post-launch activities become reactive and inconsistent.
 Most errors occur at the decision-making level, not the technical level.

 Treating Launch as the Finish Line